Oil Theft: PANDEF Demands Probe of Vessel Allegedly Destroyed by Security Operatives

 The Pan Niger Delta Forum (PANDEF) has called for probe into the recently destroyed vessel used for crude oil theft off the Niger Delta creeks by security operatives, after the vessel was reportedly arrested by a newly-contracted private pipeline surveillance team, Tantita Security Services led by a former militant leader, Ekpemepulo, popularly known as Tompolo.

-PANDEF said with the admission by the management of the NNPC, of the existence of the sophisticated syndicate, which for several decades, has continued to siphon the wealth of the country; called for an apology to the people of the Niger Delta, who have been falsely accused over the years.
+PANDEF said with the admission by the management of the Nigerian National Petroleum Company Limited (NNPCL), of the existence of the sophisticated syndicate, which for several decades, has continued to siphon the wealth of the country; called for an apology to the people of the Niger Delta, who have been falsely accused over the years.

 The Forum urged President Muhammadu Buhari as substantive Minister of Petroleum, to urgently take steps to launch a full-scale investigation into this matter, including constituting a Judicial Panel of Inquiry to ascertain the perpetrators of this outrageous thievery.